Rat and mice droppings: how to tell the difference – and what to do.

 • Don't worry if you don't have a commercially produced mask to hand.
 It's better to get rid of the excrement quickly rather than waiting until the shops open or you get a delivery.
 A scarf tied tightly round your nose and mouth will be effective in the short term.

 • Use rubber or plastic gloves.
-We keep a stock of plastic surgical type gloves which can be thrown away after each use.
+I keep a stock of plastic surgical type gloves which can be thrown away after each use.
 If you want to re-use rubber gloves you'll need to disinfect them after every use.

 • Use a shovel and keep it separate to any household or gardening tools.
 Disinfect it after use.